-Having a nightmare can be a sign that your dog is thinking about an experience they didn’t like or made them frightened.
-While every dog is different, it’s safe to say that most dogs despise going to the vet or the groomer; possibly, your dog is having a nightmare about the last round of vaccinations.
+Having a nightmare can be a sign that your dog is thinking about an experience they didn’t like or that made them frightened.
+While every dog is different, it’s safe to say that most dogs despise going to the vet or the groomer; your dog may have a nightmare about the last round of vaccinations.
 No one enjoys having a needle stuck in their arm (or, in the dog’s case, their leg).

 How Do You Know If Your Dog Is Having A Nightmare?

-When it comes to determining if your dog is having a pleasant dream or a nightmare, there are some tell-tale signs you can look out for.
-The more you pay attention to your dog while they are sleeping, the more you’ll notice the numerous warning signs.
+When determining if your dog is having a pleasant dream or a nightmare, there are some tell-tale signs you can look out for.
+The more you pay attention to your dog while sleeping, the more you’ll notice the numerous warning signs.

-Pleasant dog dreams seem to accompany paw twitching, ears flicking, and eyelid twitching; possibly the running motion is also a good sign; after all, most dogs are in their element when running or chasing something.
+Pleasant dog dreams seem to accompany paw twitching, ears flicking, and eyelid twitching; the running motion is possibly a good sign; after all, most dogs are in their element when running or chasing something.
 For the dream to be pleasant, there shouldn’t be any outward indicators of anxiety.

-Your dog may snarl and jerk their feet and eyelids in their sleep if they have a nightmare.
+Your dog may snarl and jerk its feet and eyelids in its sleep if they have a nightmare.
 They can bark an alert and set off howling, with their whole body stiff and rigid.
 Just as humans jerk themselves awake from an unpleasant or frightening nightmare, your dog may do the same thing.

 What To Do If Your Dog Is Having A Nightmare?

-Unless absolutely necessary, don’t disturb your dog if they are having a nightmare!
-Because they may be startled by this, they could snap or even bite!
+Don’t disturb your dog if they are having a nightmare!
+Because they may be startled by this, they could snap or bite!
 Remember that most nightmares only last a few seconds, despite how upsetting they may be to you.
 Your dog will usually fall back to sleep in a matter of minutes.